shawnohare/conf-archive/zsh/bundles/README.md

 # zsh Bundle Configs

-These are configuration scripts for external bundles.
-Currently, each bundle is installed by homebrew and the paths to external bundles reflects this.
+These are configuration scripts for external bundles, which are included in this repo as submodules.